Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

-The ongoing and nagging question people often ask themselves when special occasions arise is whether it is best to give money or gifts to friends or family members.
+The ongoing and nagging question people often ask themselves when special occasions arise is whether it is better to give money or gifts to friends or family members.

-It is tricky business because nobody wants to be seen as a “cheapskate,” and everybody wants to make recipients of their giving happy.
+Traditionally, we have been brought up to believe that giving presents is the better choice, but this may not always be true.
+It is tricky business because nobody wants to be seen as a “cheapskate,” and everybody wants to make the gift recipients happy.

-The big question always ends up being the same one: which choice is most appropriate?
+The big question always ends up being this: Which choice is more appropriate?

 It’s Important to Consider Giving Parameters